-Tifa: This brown-eyed brunette is pretty much every straight teenage boy’s fantasy made pixel: very short black skirt, eentsy white t-shirt…and some extremely convincing gender-based assets *gets distracted* Ahem.
+Tifa: This red-eyed brunette is pretty much every straight teenage boy’s fantasy made pixel: very short black skirt, eentsy white t-shirt…and some extremely convincing gender-based assets *gets distracted* Ahem.
 Tifa is a member of AVALANCHE and owns a small bar in the Midgar slums called Seventh Heaven, which doubles up as an ops base, although she usually just takes care of Marlene while Barret is away blowing stuff up (two separate issues at work here).
 She and Cloud also happen to be childhood friends, and it’s quite clear that on her side, there’s more than friendship involved.
 However, she would never admit it, and something about Cloud worries her deeply (the schizophrenia, perhaps), thus adding to her motivation to see things through.
-Tifa, as you probably wouldn’t expect, is a monk-type character: she fights with gloves and is all about punching things in the face.
+Tifa, as you probably wouldn’t expect, is a monk-type character: she fights with gloves and is all about punching and kicking things in the face.
 Although you really have to wonder how she pulls it off in that outfit of hers.
 I mean, her skirt should end up around her neck after every battle.
 Her Advent Children redesign addressed this by giving her some proper shorts and a vest.
 Anyway, her strength and her speed are both good, while her magic is mediocre, which means that she’s best used in the front row, although her lacklustre HP might sometimes be an issue.
 Her Limit Break allows her to perform several attacks in succession, but each attack is determined by a spinning slot, which can result in normal damage, double damage or a miss.
 Her best Limit Break is called Final Heaven, and her “best” weapon is the Premium Heart.
 Tifa is also remarkable for the fact that her personality is diametrically opposed to her physical appearance.
 She’s brave, plucky and resilient, but also caring, kind and attentive.
-What’s more, she has a hard time expressing her emotions (c.f. her last name: Lockheart) and, when she does, has trouble coping with them.
+What’s more, she has a hard time expressing her emotions (c.f. her last name: Lockhart) and, when she does, has trouble coping with them.
 I find her to be a strong, endearing character, and she gets mad props for being the only female monk in the series (job-based games don’t count, and Rikku from FFX doesn’t really qualify).
 Of course, I have to overlook the fact that everything about her appearance screams “fanservice”, and that the developers couldn’t help but saddle her with a prince charming fantasy.

 Aeris/Aerith: Let’s be blunt: I can’t stand Aeris/Aerith.
 I could turn this into a praise of negative characterisation, but the developers clearly intended her to be straight-up likeable, which just isn’t happening for me, no matter how much (or maybe because) the game belabours this point.
 Cloud meets this brown-haired, green-eyed girl after being separated from the rest of AVALANCHE during the second Mako reactor fiasco.
 Aeris/Aerith lives in the Midgar slums with her adoptive mother in a surprisingly large and lavish house, and makes ends meet by selling flowers (although, considering the size of said house, “making ends meet” may not be the right term).
 She used to have a SOLDIER First Class boyfriend called Zack, who vanished without a trace.
 Since Cloud also used to be SOLDIER First Class, she latches onto him, deciding that they’re somehow meant to be.
 However, there’s more to Aeris/Aerith than meets the eye: she’s being hounded by the Shinra and claims to be able to hear the “voice of the planet”.
 This is definitely intriguing and fits in with the party’s goals.
 Aeris/Aerith is a traditional female character: she uses staves, needs rescuing several times and wears pink.
 Her name is based on “earth”, her best weapon is called Princess Guard, her magic is awesome, and her physical stats are poor.
 All her Limit Breaks are enhancing/curative, making her the token healer, and her final one, Great Gospel, is ridiculously overpowered, considering how early you can obtain it.
 Because, you see, despite being important to the plot, she will permanently leave the party after the first disc (and I refer people who claim how shocking and unique this is to Galuf from FFV).
-Aeris/Aerith is presented as sweet, mischievous, but ultimately angelic and motherly Everybody in the party loves her, and she eventually becomes a messianic archetype.
+Aeris/Aerith is presented as sweet, mischievous, but ultimately angelic and motherly.
+Everybody in the party loves her, and she eventually becomes a messianic archetype.
 I already find that annoying, but, in stark contrast, there are also at least two instances where she blatantly disregards basic human decency in dealing with other characters.
 In short: she gets the boot as soon as I’m able to freely choose my party, and good riddance.

 Red XIII/Nanaki: This fiery red creature with orange eyes is physically reminiscent of a panther, although you also see him howl on several occasions, so it’s never really clear whether he’s a feline or a canine.
 He has a flame at the tip of his tail and tribal-looking decorations.
 Captured by Professor Hojo, Shinra’s very own mad scientist, he has been experimented on at Shinra’s HQ.
 The procedures left him without a right eye and a nasty “XIII” brand on one of his forelegs, hence his moniker.
 His real name is Nanaki, but you only find that out later on in the game.
 Although I’d much rather call him that than the horrible label Hojo decided on, even if it causes unintentional hilarity once you do learn his name.
 The team encounters Nanaki while trying to rescue Aeris/Aerith from Shinra as part of a disturbing display of Hojo’s demented plans.
 Much to their surprise, the beast addresses them in perfectly intelligible human language and requests to tag along so he can get back home.
 Nanaki can equip hairpins in his mane and is a strong addition to the team, striking a happy balance between almost all stats.
 He has high HP and strength, very good magic, and to cap it all, he’s the fastest character in the party.
 The catch lies in his Limit Breaks, which are rather lacklustre by comparison with other characters and are a strong incentive to sideline him as the game progresses.
 His final Limit Break is called Cosmo Memory, and his best weapon is the Limited Moon.
 Still, he’ll serve you well for a while, especially if you need to steal stuff.
 Nanaki is calm, level-headed, well-spoken and sensible, and the party is surprised when they discover that he’s only the equivalent of a 16-year old in human years.
 He also has some personal issues that are resolved in a moving episode once he reaches home.